Lykkedk/SuperPlayer-v3.0/README.md

 # SuperPlayer-v3.0

 This is intended to be a new howto for a new release of SuperPlayer.
-I have a working BLE (Bluetooth low energy) remote controller on the go, for controlling the Camilladsp volume / play/pause / and stuff.\
+I have a working BLE (Bluetooth low energy) remote controller on the go, for controlling the Camilladsp volume / play & pause and other stuff.\
 The controller is an ESP32 on battery; it's still under heavy development but look out for it here eventually!
 I will also write a guide howto setup diyaudio user [ pi r ]'s excellent samplerate switcher for automatic switching between samplerates in conjunction\
 with Camilladsp ofcause...
 My old original SuperPlayer is deprecated now, and i really like the way [pi r] handled and created her script's...